top of page

 If a student receives Honours with Merit for a ballet exam they are invited to work up in the next grade free of charge (timetable permitting):

-Free ballet classes are not included in the multi class discount.
+• Free ballet classes are not included in the multi class discount.

-Online Enrolment New students may enrol anytime throughout the year.
+New students may enrol anytime throughout the year.
 Fees can be adjusted for mid-term enrolments.
 Students only need to enrol online once through our website.
 Enrolment is ongoing unless we are notified of a cancellation.
-Class Suitability Premier will assist with finding classes best suited to a student’s technical ability.
-The teacher will determine if a student is suited to a class.

-Absent from Group Class Please email Premier the reason you will miss class.
+Please email Premier the reason you will miss class.

 Absent from Private Lesson

-Your private lesson is scheduled at the START of a session Scenario (a) You have contacted admin and informed the teacher prior to the cancellation.
-Step 1: Use the customer portal to log your child's absence.
-Step 2: Contact admin via text between Mon - Fri 10am - 1pm so we can inform the teacher of the cancellation and they can arrive later.
-Step 3: We will add a credit for the class to be used on future invoices.
+Step 1: Contact admin via text between Mon - Fri 10am - 1pm so we can inform the teacher of the cancellation and they can arrive later.

-Scenario (b) You are cancelling the class out of office hours.
-Step 1: Use the customer portal to log your child's absence.
-Step 2: If the cancellation has happened out of hours and we haven't been notified, a credit will not be added as the teacher will have given their time.
-You may sell your time slot to someone else.
+If the cancellation has happened out of hours and we haven't been notified, a credit will not be added as the teacher will have given their time.
+Please organise the sale of your time slot privately.
+Premier can not organise the sale of your time slot.
+Thank you.

-Your private lesson is scheduled BETWEEN other classes Step 1: Use the customer portal to log your child's absence.
-Step 2: Contact admin via text between Mon - Fri 10am - 1pm so we can inform the teacher of the cancellation.
 Step 3: A credit will not be added as the teacher will have given their time however you may sell your time slot to someone else.
 Please organise the sale of your time slot privately.
 Premier can not organise the sale of your time slot.
 Thank you.

 Teacher Absent